gvwilson/thirdbit/fiction/fall-behind/index.md

 "I want to try a couple more fixes to the congestion algorithm.
-The simulations still say traffic could get blocked up unless there's at least two dozen satellites in the network, and with the budget cuts..."
+The simulations still say traffic could get blocked up unless there's at least two dozen satellites in the network, and with the budget cuts…"

 "Sure.
 I'm supposed to get home soon anyway,"